openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 -   When it is done, examine the preview to see how much data is available.
 For this example, coverage is good.
 However, in the future when you are creating your own mosaic, if there is not enough coverage of your area of interest, you will need to adjust your parameters.
 -   To do so, notice the five tabs in the lower right.
 You can adjust the initial search parameters using the first three of these tabs.
 For example, Click on :code:`Dat` to expand the date range if you would like.
 -   The last two tabs are for :code:`scene selection` and :code:`composite`, which are more advanced filtering steps.
-We’ll cover those now.
+We'll cover those now.

 .. figure:: ../img/cookbook/area_estimation/mosaic_preview.png
    :alt: A preview of your mosaic.
    :align: center

-We’re now going to go through the **scene selection process**.
+We're now going to go through the **scene selection process**.
 This allows you to change which specific images to include in your mosaic.

 -   You can change the scenes that are selected using the :code:`SCN` button on the lower right of the screen.
 You can use all scenes or select which are prioritized.
 You can revert any changes by clicking on :code:`Use All Scenes` and then :code:`Apply`.
 -   Change the **Scenes** by selecting **Select Scenes** with Priority: **Target Date**